-Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by Original Medicare?
+Section 9.1 What if you're in a hospital or a skilled nursing facility?

-If you are admitted to a hospital for a stay covered by Original Medicare, Medicare Part A will generally cover the cost of your prescription drugs during your stay.
-Once you leave the hospital, our plan will cover your drugs as long as the drugs meet all of our rules for coverage.
-See the previous parts of this chapter that tell about the rules for getting drug coverage.
+If you are admitted to a hospital or to a skilled nursing facility, Original Medicare (or your Medicare health plan with Parts A and B coverage, if applicable) will generally cover the cost of your prescription drugs during your stay.
+Once you leave the hospital or skilled nursing facility, our plan will cover your prescription drugs as long as the drugs meet all of our rules for coverage described in this chapter.